Tommy Gregory Thompson: Legal issues

-According to the Tampa Bay Times, while Thompson discovered the wreck of the SS Central America in 1988, he did not receive legal authorization to salvage the wreck until 2003.

-He used the Arctic Discoverer as his expedition vessel, which deployed a remotely controlled vehicle, the Nemo.

-Serving his sentence
+Conviction and imprisonment

+In April 2015, Thompson pled guilty for failure to appear for an earlier case and was sentenced to two years in jail and a fine of $250,000.
+The plea bargain included a requirement for Thompson to answer questions about the whereabouts of 500 gold coins, which he has refused to do, claiming he suffers from short-term memory loss and has forgotten their location.
+Since December 2015, he has been jailed indefinitely on charges of contempt of court until he cooperates.

 On December 19, 2020, The New York Times, and several other publications, published retrospective articles to mark the fifth anniversary of his conviction.
 Steven Tigges, the lawyer for one of the investors who sued Thompson, said he could expect release as soon as he handed over the missing funds.
-As of February, 2023 he was still in jail.
+As of July 2025, he was still in jail.